 - Tricks of the trade: This comes with experience.
 The more applications you get your hands on, the better you become.

 - Associate: This requires one to get out of the comfort zone and reach out to others for help and information.
 This will immensely help in your growth.

 Enjoy thinking!
 Feel free to share your thoughts on this post.

-Defining the correct scope of testing transformation Benefits of an output based testing model Four Steps to setting up an Output based Testing & pricing model My Interactions with customers – Meaningful career path for testing professionals My Interactions with Customers – Key issues with partners in outsourcing Testing
+Mobile Testing-Part 2 Defining the correct scope of testing transformation Benefits of an output based testing model Four Steps to setting up an Output based Testing & pricing model My Interactions with customers – Meaningful career path for testing professionals

 What is the difference between Marketing and Sales?
 (24) Is change inevitable? – A Scrum Master’s dilemma (22) A Dip in the Chart – An Agile Story (17) An inbuilt mechanism for innovation: organic & ecological (16) Mumbai Dabbawalas (16) View all